 git clone but

-git clone should be used for the very first time downloading from remote Git repository.
+git clone should be used for the very first time downloading from a remote Git repository.
 To get updates for the existing repository you should use

 git pull instead.

-In this tutorial, you have learned how to install Git repository, how to download existing repository into a local folder on your computer, how to create a so-called commit for a set of changed files and how to include a short comment about the changes.
-Also, you’ve learned how to rollback changes, how to cancel the latest commit, how to send local changes into a remote repository and how to update your local copy and sync with a remote repository.
+In this tutorial, you have learned how to install Git repository, how to download existing repository into a local folder on your computer, how to create a so-called commit for a set of changed files, and how to include a short comment about the changes.
+Also, you’ve learned how to roll back changes, how to cancel the latest commit, how to send local changes into a remote repository, and how to update your local copy and sync with a remote repository.